No momento, esta página não está disponível em português

 The terminal lost its primary network connection, and fails over to a cellular connection.
 The POS app is still connected to the network and sends the payment request to the terminal over the network.
 However, the terminal never receives the request because it is disconnected from the network.

-In this scenario, network failover is not useful.
+In this scenario, cellular failover on the terminal is not useful.

 Consider alternatives: